 Morlyn Duma Maturere (Freelance Sales Consultant)

-Closing the deal can be a walk in the park once you've immerse yourself in your product inside and out.
+Closing the deal can be a walk in the park once you've immerse yourself in your product.
 Once you understand the value you bring to the customer and can speak with boldness and confidence, the deal is almost done.

 17. Listen and Let Customers Tell You What They Need